Desmond Domnique Jennings: Trial and sentence

 Following his arrest, Jennings was charged with all five of the murders, to which he pleaded not guilty.
 Despite facing the possibility of the death penalty, he refused a plea deal to serve three life sentences with a chance of parole after 30 years.
 His trial began on July 13, 1995.

-The prosecution's case against Jennings and Freeman was mostly circumstantial, as it relied on the witness testimony of several people that reportedly saw Jennings exiting some of the victims' houses with blood splatters on his shoes and him bragging about his crimes.
-On the other hand, Jennings's lawyers argued that the witnesses' testimonies could not be trusted since they were also criminals.
+The prosecution's case against Jennings and Freeman was mostly circumstantial, as it relied on the testimony of several people who saw Jennings exiting some of the victims' houses with blood splatters on his shoes and him bragging about his crimes.
+On the other hand, Jennings's lawyers said there was no physical evidence against Jennings, who had no confessed, and argued that the witnesses could not be trusted since they were also criminals.
 They also pointed out that there were no black people on the prospective jury, despite everyone involved in the case being black.
 One witness for the defense, a paper company worker named James Edward Booth, claimed that another man had threatened to kill Matthews on the day she died, but was unable to ascertain who it was due to the fact that at the time of the crimes, he was unconscious in his car.

 In 1995, Jennings was convicted of two counts of capital murder for killing Walton and Matthews.
 The conviction as praised by the prosecutors, while members of Jennings' family, most notably his father, stated that his son had no chance because he was tried before an all-white jury.
 A week later, after only two hours of deliberation, the jury sentenced Jennings to death.
 He was first defendant to be sentenced to death in Tarrant County in 1995.